supertuxkart/stk-code/NETWORKING.md

 For bad network simulation, we recommend `network traffic control` by linux kernel, see [here](https://wiki.linuxfoundation.org/networking/netem) for details.

-You have the best gaming experience when choosing server less than 100ms ping with no packet loss.
+You have the best gaming experience when choosing server having all players less than 100ms ping with no packet loss.